Radius-coder/On-the-Go-Translator-/README.md

 # On-the-Go-Translator-
 Translator to be used in earphones.
-Uses a custom google translate extension to bypass the need for a private key
+Uses a custom google translate extension to bypass the need for a private key.
+Requires a microphone to run.

 # Future ideas